MarwanAlghamdi/SprinterOdyssey/README.md

 ## About
-- A Jump-based FP game that is about a person who loves to roam around the world carrying his bow with him
+- A Jump-based FP game that is about a person who loves to roam around the world carrying his bow along with him

 ## Status
 On Progress